 Police crime report for incidents in the Mansfield area

-Here is our weekly round-up of crimes reported in the Mansfield district from April 20 to April 27.
+Here is a list of crimes reported in the Mansfield district from Tuesday, June 1, to Tuesday, June 8.

 FOREST TOWN EAST

 Theft other. £200 worth of lead was stolen from Kingsway Hall in Forest Town at 0.48am on June 3.
 CCTV captured a man climbing the scaffolding and committing the crime.

 FOREST TOWN WEST